 Musculoskeletal

-Dr. Joseph Signorino is a physical therapist, an Assistant Profession at Shenandoah University within the Physical Therapy Division, and faculty with Evidence in Motion.
+Dr. Joseph Signorino is a physical therapist, an Assistant Professor at Shenandoah University within the Physical Therapy Division, and faculty with Evidence in Motion.
 He graduated with a Doctorate in Physical Therapy from The MGH Institute of Health Professions in Boston, MA.
+He received his Doctor of Science in Physical Therapy from Bellin College.
 He is a Board Certified Orthopaedic Clinical Specialist, and is fellowship trained in orthopaedic manual physical therapy through Evidence in Motion.
-He received his Doctor of Science in Physical Therapy from Bellin College.
+He continues to practice weekly at the George Washington University Outpatient Rehabilitation Department in Washington, DC.
+His primary area of practice is conservative care management for musculoskeletal related issues and persistent pain.
+His research interests align with orthopaedic physical therapy practice including conservative care for individuals with hypermobility spectrum disorders.

 Current Roles: